Puffing Billy Railway: Carriages

 The mainstay of the carriage fleet are the 15 NBH open-sided carriages built specially for tourist traffic on the Gembrook line by the V.R. between 1918 and 1919, and a further 10 vehicles built to the same or similar design in the preservation era.
 However, there are also a number of enclosed carriages, both saloon and compartment cars.
-In addition, four carriages were obtained from the Mount Lyell Railway in Tasmania after its closure in 1963, and regauged and reclassified for Puffing Billy use, numbered 1–4NAL.
-They are named Mt Lyell, Double Barril, Rinadeena and Teepookana to reflect their Tasmanian heritage.
-These vehicles are now used as first-class carriages and used primarily on the Luncheon train and Dinner train.
+In addition, four carriages were obtained from the Mount Lyell railway line in Tasmania after its closure in 1963, and regauged and reclassified for Puffing Billy use, numbered 1 to 4 NBL.
+They are named Mt Lyell, Rinadeena, Teepookana and Dubbil Barril respectively, reflecting their Tasmanian heritage.
+During the 1980s and 1990s they were all upgraded to first class carriages, recoded 1 to 4 NAL, and are now primarily used on the Luncheon train and Dinner trains.

 Several carriages have been temporarily converted to include a guard's compartment.
 A number of NQR low-sided goods trucks have also been modified for passenger use, making them similar to the NBH carriages.
 Another three NQR trucks have been fitted with seats but no roof and are only used during the summer peak season.